CyVerse-learning-materials/astrocontainers_workshop_2018/docker/dockerintro.rst

 4. Managing data in Docker
 ==========================

-It is possible to store data within the writable layer of a container, but there are some limitations:
+From the above examples, we learned that a running Docker container is an isolated environment created from an Docker image.
+This means, although it is possible to store data within the "writable layer" of a container, there are some limitations:

-- The data doesn’t persist when that container is no longer running, and it can be difficult to get the data out of the container if another process needs it.
+- The data doesn't persist when that container is no longer running, and it can be difficult to get the data out of the container if another process needs it.

-- A container’s writable layer is tightly coupled to the host machine where the container is running.
-You can’t easily move the data somewhere else.
+- A container's writable layer is tightly coupled to the host machine where the container is running.
+You can't easily move the data somewhere else.

 Docker offers three different ways to mount data into a container from the Docker host: **volumes**, **bind mounts**, or **tmpfs volumes**.
 When in doubt, volumes are almost always the right choice.